-- Customers already served by Competitive Electric Power Suppliers will be notified and may request to "opt-in" to the program; and - Customers currently on default energy service provided by Liberty Utilities will be notified, provided the opportunity to decline participation ("opt-out"), and thereafter transferred to Lebanon Community Power if they do not opt-out.
+- Customers currently on default service provided by Eversource will be notified, provided the opportunity to decline participation ("opt-out"), and thereafter transferred to Rye Community Power if they do not "opt-out" of Rye Community within thirty days of receiving that notice; - Customers already served by Competitive Electric Power Suppliers will be notified and may request to "opt-in" to the program.

-Notifications to customers on utility-provided default service will include the initial fixed rate for the program's default service compared with the Liberty's rate, be mailed to customers at least 30 days in advance of program launch and provide instructions for customers to decline participation (for example, by return postcard, calling a phone number or using a web portal).
+The notification will contain all required details regarding Rye Community Power, including a description of the program, the implications for the Town, and customer rights and responsibilities under the program.
+For customers on utility-provided default service (Eversource), the notification will additionally include the initial fixed rate and all charges for the program's default service that will apply.
+All notifications will be mailed to customers at least 30 days in advance of program launch and provide instructions for customers on how to opt-out or request to opt-in to the program (for example, by return postcard or using a web portal).

-After the launch of Lebanon Community Power, any new customers starting service within the City will be given a similar opt-out notice and will be transferred onto default service provided by the program, unless they choose to take energy service from Liberty Utilities or a Competitive Electric Power Supplier.
+After the launch of Rye Community Power, any new customers that move to the Town will be periodically notified and transferred onto default service provided by the program, unless they choose to take service from Eversource or a Competitive Electric Power Supplier.

-All customers on Lebanon Community Power default service will remain free to switch back to the Liberty Utilities or to take energy service from a Competitive Electric Power Supplier.
+All customers on Rye Community Power default service will remain free to switch back to the Eversource or to take service from a Competitive Electric Power Supplier.